 For this example, we will look at segmentation rules using the built in subscriber fields in WhatCounts.
-These fields correspond to the basic subscriber data fields default in each account and include Email Address, First Name, Last Name, Phone Number, Fax, Address, City, State, and Zip Code
+These fields correspond to the basic subscriber data fields default in each Realm and include Email Address, First Name, Last Name, Phone Number, Fax, Address, City, State, and Zip Code

 Let’s start with a subscriber’s location, perhaps we want to target only those in San Francisco